 14.15.90 For the purposes of 14.15.88 the locational onshore security factor derived is 1.8 and is based on an average from a number of studies conducted by The Company to account for future network developments.
 The security factor is reviewed for each price control period and fixed for the duration.

 14.15.90A An Identified Onshore Circuit shall be defined as a single transmission HVDC subsea circuit or a single transmission AC subsea circuit between two MITS Nodes where there is only one route for the power to flow between the two MITS Nodes.
 The locational onshore security factor for Identified Onshore Circuits are derived by dividing the expansion factor for the Identified Onshore Circuits by the locational onshore security factor calculated in 14.15.90.
-When the locational onshore security factor is applied as per section x , this would result in an effective locational onshore security factor for Identified Onshore Circuits of 1.0.
+When the locational onshore security factor is applied as per section 14.15.96 and 14.15.97, this would result in an effective locational onshore security factor for Identified Onshore Circuits of 1.0.

 New Definition